thomasvanta/MatterVRX/README.md

 ## Development : git clone
-When cloning the project you may encounter the following problems :
+When cloning the project you may encounter the following issues:
-- **Loading blocked on SteamVR_Settings.asset** : there are 2 known methods :
+- **Loading blocked on SteamVR_Settings.asset** : there are 2 known methods regarding this issue:
   - *method 1* : wait a bit, then interrupt the loading (alt f4 or task manager).
 Then restart Unity.
   - *method 2* : interrupt the loading, delete the 3 folders Assets/SteamVR*, and start the Unity project again by ignoring the warning.
 When in the project, use the package manager to remove the SteamVr SDk, then reinstall it.
 If the loading blocks again on the SteamVR_Settings.asset, force restart Unity.
 - **missing mesh** :